Fueling the Future: A 21st Century Approach to Hunger Relief

 How do we help?

-We have grown from distributing 41 million pounds of food in 2008 to more than 93 million pounds (more than 81 million meals) in 2017.
-In 2017, 57.5 percent of the food we distributed was fresh, meaning meat, bread, dairy, vegetables, fruit.
+We have grown from distributing 49 million meals in 2008 to more than 97 million meals in 2019.
+In 2019, 65 percent of the food we distributed was fresh, meaning meat, bread, dairy, vegetables, fruit.
 And fresh food, especially produce, is the fastest-growing type of food we can source and distribute.

 Why the campaign?

-We know that families, children and seniors are still missing meals — and we don’t have the right amount or type of space to meet those needs.
-While the volume of food, the amount of fresh food, and our efficiency in dealing with it are growing, our space is not.
-Our 30 year-old facility simply cannot take on more food to meet the needs of our community.
+We know that families, children and seniors are still missing meals—and we didn't have the right amount or type of space to meet those needs.
+While the volume of food, the amount of fresh food, and our efficiency in dealing with it are growing, our space was not.
+Our 30 year-old Maplewood facility simply couldn't take on more food to meet the needs of our community.

 We also know that many of the people who need food can’t always get to it because of barriers like not having reliable transportation, not living close to a food shelf or meal program, or not being able to get there because of their work schedules.

-We need a new building, with more space and functionality, and new ways of reaching people to feed hungry neighbors in our region.
+We needed a new building, with more space and functionality, and new ways of reaching people to feed hungry neighbors in our region.

-We began the campaign in 2016 and anticipate concluding all fundraising components by 2021.
+We began the campaign in 2016 and concluded all fundraising components in the spring of 2020.